dschonholtz/NuxtPersonalWebsite/content/articles/About.md

 It will be about the books I am reading and have read.
 It will be about psychology, business and economics because these ideas will be most exciting when they can be applied at scale.

-The one thing I can say for sure is this blog will be about research.
-It will be about trying to learn how to outperform the hardworkers who don't do their research.
+The one thing I can say for sure is that this blog will be about research.
+It will be about trying to learn how to outperform the hardworkers who don't try to optimize their output, and only try to maximize the hours they work.
-About how we as a society can progress as rapidly as possible in a sustainable way where standards of living go up for all.
+It is about how we as a society can progress as rapidly as possible in a sustainable way where standards of living go up for all.

 I hope those ideas are as exciting to you as they are to me.

-Remember to always chase your excitement.
+Chase your excitement.

 Douglas Schonholtz